Daniel Bard: Personal life

-Bard and his wife Adair married in 2010, have three children together, and reside in Greenville, South Carolina.
+Bard and his wife, Adair, married in 2010, have three children together and reside in Greenville, South Carolina.

 His brother, Luke, played college baseball at Georgia Tech and was drafted by the Minnesota Twins in the first round of the 2012 Major League Baseball draft.
 Luke Bard made his major league debut for the Los Angeles Angels on March 31, 2018.
-His cousin John Andreoli is also a professional baseball player; he made his major league debut for the Seattle Mariners on May 23, 2018, and currently plays in the Philadelphia Phillies organization.
+His cousin John Andreoli is also a professional baseball player; he made his major league debut for the Seattle Mariners on May 23, 2018.